Welcome to today's edition of the Rush 24-7 podcast.

 Here is Fitzgerald, by the way, this morning, a portion of his press conference.

-The most cynical behavior in all this, the most appalling, is the fact that Governor Blagoevich tried to sell the appointment to the Senate seat vacated by President elect Obama.
+The most cynical behavior in all this, the most appalling, is the fact that Governor Blagojevich tried to sell the appointment to the Senate seat vacated by President-elect Obama.

 The conduct would make Lincoln roll over in his grave.

-The governor's own words describing the Senate seat.
+The governor's own words describing this Senate seat, quote, it's a bleeping, valuable thing.

 I'm just not giving it up for bleeping nothing.